-Genetic screening is the measuring a level of risk for a genetic disease in the fetus.
-Screening tests assess the degree of risk, or chance, that the fetus may potentially have certain common birth defects, but they cannot tell with certainty if the baby actually has the problem, according to The American College of Obstetricians and Gynecologists.
+Genetic screening involves measuring a level of risk for a genetic condition in the fetus.
+Screening tests assess the degree of risk, or chance, that the fetus may potentially have certain common birth defects, but they cannot tell with certainty if the baby actually has the condition, according to The American College of Obstetricians and Gynecologists.

-Genetic testing or diagnostic testing can actually detect many genetic conditions caused by chromosome abnormalities.
-They usually can tell prospective parents whether or not their fetus has a particular genetic problem.
+Diagnostic or genetic testing can actually detect many genetic conditions caused by chromosome abnormalities.
+They usually can tell prospective parents whether or not their baby has a particular genetic condition.

 The basic prenatal tests are:

-Blood Tests: These tests are used to find out the blood type, rhesus factor, glucose level, iron and hemoglobin levels.
-Blood tests are also used to check for STDs, rubella (german measles) and chickenpox immunity and toxoplasmosis.
+Blood Tests: These tests are used to find out the blood type, rhesus factor, glucose level, iron, and hemoglobin levels.
+Blood tests are also used to check for STIs, rubella (German measles) and chickenpox immunity, and toxoplasmosis.

 Glucose Tolerance Test: This is used to diagnose gestational diabetes in pregnant women.
-A Glucose Challenge Screening is first performed,and of the woman tests positive for it, the Glucose Tolerance Test is then performed.
+A Glucose Challenge Screening is first performed, and, if the woman tests positive for it, the Glucose Tolerance Test is then performed.

-Alpha Fetoprotein Test: This screening test is used to tell whether the mother is at risk of having a baby with spina bifida, anencephaly and other congenital defects.
+Alpha Fetoprotein Test: This screening test is used to tell whether there is risk of baby having spina bifida, anencephaly, and other congenital defects.
 It’s usually done between the 15th and 20th week.

 Nuchal Translucency Ultrasound: It’s used to determine a baby’s risk or potential for having Down’s Syndrome or other chromosomal abnormalities and is performed sometime between the 11th to 14th week.

 Chorionic Villus Sampling: This is a diagnostic test used to determine chromosomal or genetic defects in the fetus.
-It is done by collecting material from the placenta using a tube (thin catheter) that’s passed through the cervix or needle, that’s used to draw out the sample of tissue.
+It is done by collecting material from the placenta using a thin catheter or needle that’s passed through the cervix to draw out the sample of tissue.
 It is performed 10-13th weeks from the last menstrual period.
 It’s important to know that there is a risk of a miscarriage and of the baby developing a limb or digit deficiency after CVS is performed.

-Triple Screen Test: This test is used to check for the levels of three specific substances- Alpha Fetoprotein, hCG (Human chorionic gonadotropin) and Estriol.
-It is a non-invasive procedure and it’s done through a blood test.
+Triple Screen Test: This test is used to check for the levels of three specific substances— alpha fetoprotein, hCG (human chorionic gonadotropin), and estriol.
+It is a non-invasive procedure performed through a blood test.
 It’s also used to discover if the pregnancy carries multiple babies and if it is more or less advanced than was originally thought.

 Quad Screen Test: This is very similar to the Triple Screen Test, except that it looks for a fourth substance called Inhibin-A.

-Amniocentesis: This test is used to check for genetic, chromosomal and neural tube defects in the fetus and it’s 98%-99% accurate.
+Amniocentesis: This test is used to check for genetic, chromosomal, and neural tube defects in the fetus and is 98%-99% accurate.
 It’s performed 15-18 weeks into the pregnancy.
 Miscarriage is a risk associated with undergoing amniocentesis.

-The most obvious benefit for undergoing genetic screening is that the family obtains the information about the possibility of pre genetically exposed diseases.
+The most obvious benefit for undergoing genetic screening is that the family obtains the information about the possibility of any predispositions for genetic conditions.
 Because of this the family can determine what is the best way to proceed with this information.
-This can include anything from taking precautions with specialty doctors to taking different prenatal vitamins.
+This can include anything from taking precautions with specialist doctors to taking different prenatal vitamins.
 If it a genetic screening gives information on chromosomal abnormalities in the fetus, a genetic diagnostic test is recommended to ensure that the genetic screening did not give a false positive.
 Genetic screenings can give false positive results and can lead parents to believe that their unborn child has genetic abnormalities that they actually do not.

 So What’s Next?

-Genetic screening can predict the likelihood that your child will be develop a genetic disease.
-If your already know your child will be predisposed or may suspect it, you should look into umbilical cord blood banking.
-Many of these genetic diseases can be treated now or will soon have FDA approvals for treatment with umbilical cord blood and tissue.
-If your child is predisposed to have a certain genetic disease that can be treated with umbilical cord blood, you can use your Flexible Spending Account to use nontaxable funds to pay for private umbilical cord blood banking.
+Genetic screening can predict the likelihood that your child will be develop a genetic condition.
+If your already know your child is predisposed or may suspect it, you should look into umbilical cord blood banking.
+Many of these genetic conditions can be treated now or are undergoing research for treatment with umbilical cord blood and tissue.
+If your child is predisposed to have a certain genetic condition that can be treated with umbilical cord blood, you may be able to use your Flexible Spending Account to use nontaxable funds to pay for private umbilical cord blood banking.
 For more information on if you qualify for a FSA compensation of private cord blood banking, please speak to your doctor and insurance company.